-AACC offers the following Associate of Applied Science (A.A.S.) in this area of study.
-The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you the skills to enter the workforce.
-In some cases, AACC has entered into agreements allowing this degree to transfer to select colleges.
-Where that is the case, it's noted with the degree below.
+The School of Health Sciences offers the following Associate of Applied Science (A.A.S.) degree.
+The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.

 Anne Arundel Community College offers a two-year, five-term Associate of Applied Science (A.A.S) degree in Radiologic Technology.
 Students also are eligible to sit for the National American Registry of Radiologic Technologists (ARRT) exam and to apply for Maryland Licensure.